Intro: Grafana vs Kibana vs Knowi

 In spite of these differences, Grafana, Kibana, and Knowi are neck-to-neck in their visualization features.
 If you are not looking for something specific, then visualization should be least of your worries in deciding between Grafana, Kibana, and Kibana.
 A more important point to think about might be data source integration.

 Integration with Data Sources

 Grafana officially supports integration with 14 data sources like MySQL, Graphite, InfluxDB, PostgreSQL, and Prometheus to name a few.
-Knowi, on the other hand, supports a wider range of 36 different data sources which include, Oracle, MySQL, MongoDB, PostgreSQL, Elasticsearch, etc. And those are just the listed native integrations.
+Knowi, on the other hand, supports a wider range of 36 different data sources which include, Oracle, MySQL, MongoDB, PostgreSQL, Apache Cassandra, Elasticsearch, etc. And those are just the listed native integrations.
 With its ability to connect to any REST API, the total number of possible data sources is limitless.

 The ability to tap data from multiple data sources makes both Grafana and Knowi truly versatile options for any sort of log management architecture.

 Kibana, however, only supports integration with Elasticsearch.
 It might look like a big shortcoming of Kibana, but on the positive side, if your project uses only Elasticsearch (and you do not think it will expand in the future to include more data sources) then you should consider Kibana as it is coupled tightly in the ELK stack.